emqx/emqx-docs/en_US/data-integration/syskeeper.md

 11. On the **Create Rule** page, verify the configured information.
 Click the **Create** button to generate the rule.

 Now you have successfully created the rule and you can see the new rule appear on the **Rule** page.
-Click the **Actions(Sink)** tab, you can see the new SysKeeper Forwarder Sink.
+Click the **Actions(Sink)** tab, you can see the new SysKeeper Forwarder.

 You can click **Integration** -> **Flow Designer** to view the topology.
-It can be seen that the messages under the topic `root/#` are forwarded to SysKeeper after parsing by the rule `my_rule`.
+It can be seen that the messages under the topic `t/#` are published through SysKeeper Forwarder after parsing by the rule `my_rule`.

-## Test SysKeeper Forwarder Sink and Rule
+## Test Sink and Rule

-You can use the built-in WebSocket client in the EMQX dashboard to test your SysKeeper Forwarder Sink and rule.
+You can use the built-in WebSocket client in the Dashboard to test your SysKeeper Forwarder Sink and rule.

 1. In Security Zone III, Click **Diagnose** -> **WebSocket Client** in the left navigation menu of the Dashboard.